ngsxfem/ngsxfem/INSTALLATION.md

 # Docker container
-A convenient and reproducable way to set up `ngsxfem` is the usage of [a docker image](https://hub.docker.com/r/schruste/ngsxfem) that we provide here:
+A convenient and reproducible way to set up `ngsxfem` is the usage of [a docker image](https://hub.docker.com/r/schruste/ngsxfem) that we provide here:
 <https://hub.docker.com/r/ngsxfem/ngsxfem>.
 Installation of `docker` on the common platforms is described [here](https://docs.docker.com/get-docker/).
 After installation the `Docker daemon` has to be started.
 This can either be done on boot or manually.
 In most Linux distributions the command for the latter is either `systemctl start docker` or `service docker start`.